felipecometti/covid19ufes/nbhdcases/README.md

 # Neighbourhood Cases

-Maybe I'll need that README in the future.

 For now it's just a simple script to make my life easier.
+It takes a table in a website and converts it to an xlsx file.

+Made obsolete due to government making a csv directly available for download.